top of page

 What Is The Difference Between Paid & Pitch Office Design?

 The most common office design & build model is pitch design.
 This involves briefing several design & build companies on your project.
 They then separately create a design, scope, and project programme, pitching to win the project.
 Once you have awarded the project to your preferred contractor, they will work in more detail with you to finalise the design.
 You then move to the build phase.
-The design costs incurred by your chosen office fit out company are included in the overall project contract.
+The design costs are included in the overall project contract.

-The paid office design project model has become increasingly popular in recent years.
 With paid design, you work with one interior designer or design & build company to create the perfect design for you.
-You then tender this to several design & build contractors, either formally or informally.
-Once they have all submitted their build proposals, you can choose the contractor best suited to build your project, and get started.
+You then tender this to several contractors or proceed with your design & build company.
+Once they have all submitted their build proposals, you can choose the contractor best suited to build your project and get started.
 Unlike pitch design, the design contract and the build contracts are separate, so there is an upfront cost to the design phase.

 Paid Design Benefits